MohamadMoheb/biso/README.md

 - Pause / mute during play
 - Lifetime stats saved on device

-## Settings
+## Setup

-Open ⚙️ on the home screen to change sound, haptics, difficulty, and session length.
+Open the home screen to pick a mode, pace, break timer, sound, and haptics — then tap Start.
+Everything lives on one screen.

 ## Store builds